Vision may be blurred, contrast may be lost, and halos may be visible around lights.

 Cataracts are the leading cause of blindness worldwide.
 Cataracts are common in the United States, where they affect mostly older adults.
-Almost one in five people between the ages of 65 and 74 develops cataracts severe enough to reduce vision, and almost one in two people older than 75 has them.
+Almost one in five people between the ages of 65 and 74 develop cataracts severe enough to reduce vision, and almost one in two people older than 75 has cataracts.
 Fortunately, people in the United States can often have their cataracts treated before they cause blindness.

 Cataracts usually occur with aging or develop without any apparent cause.
-However, other factors include the following:
+However, other risk factors include the following:

 Prolonged use of certain drugs (such as corticosteroids)

 Prolonged exposure to x-rays (such as with radiation therapy to the eye)

 Heat from infrared exposure

 People who have had a cataract in one eye are more likely to develop one later in the other eye.
 Sometimes cataracts can develop in both eyes at the same time.
 Babies can be born with them (congenital cataracts Congenital Cataract A congenital cataract is a painless clouding of the lens that is present at birth or shortly after birth.
 (See also Cataract in adults.)
 Congenital cataracts have many causes.
 They may be inherited... read more ), and children can also develop cataracts, usually as a result of injury or illness.

 Did You Know...

 Symptoms of Cataract